 Label Description MSTI The bridge instance.
 Can also be linked to the STP detailed bridge status.
 Bridge ID The bridge ID of this bridge instance.
 Root ID The bridge ID of the currently selected root bridge.
 Root Port The switch port currently assigned the root port role.
 Root Cost Root path cost.
 For a root bridge, this is zero.
-For other bridges, it is the sum of Root Cost port path costs on the least cost path to the Root Bridge.
-Topology Flag The current state of the Topology Change Flag for the bridge instance.
-Topology Change Last The time since last Topology Change occurred.
+For other bridges, it is the sum of KOOL COSL port path costs on the least cost path to the Root Bridge.
+Topology Flag pology Flag The current state of the Topology Change Flag for the bridge instance.
+Topology Change The time since last Topology Change occurred.
+Last The time since last Topology Change occurred.
 Refresh Click to refresh the page immediately.
 Auto-refresh Check this box to enable an automatic refresh of the page at regular intervals.